itsallgonewrong/itsallgonewrong.github.io/index.md

 ## Characteristics of the Best Digital Organisations

-Every organisation is different but the ones adapting best to the internet-era have these characteristics.
+Every organisation is different but those adapting effectively to the internet-era demonstrate these characteristics.

 ### [Collaborate around outcomes over solutions](/outcomes-over-solutions.html)